Answers to some of your questions

 To start off, after our project proposal is accepted we usually schedule a kick-off meeting, during which we discuss Analysis phase pieces such as the purpose of the course, who the learners are, anticipated mode of the course, etc. In the Design phase we put together a design blueprint which is a high level document that outlines our learning approach, topics and possible activities.
 Next usually comes a more detailed design storyboard (for e-learning courses) or a comprehensive lesson plan (for other online and in person modes).

 Well, each of us on the BCB team likely have personal teaching and learning philosophies, but generally as a group we believe in thinking deeply about how people learn and in intentionally crafting experiences to help them do that in the best way possible.
-I believe that learners learn better when their learning is interesting and related to things they already know.
-I believe that people learn better together; it may not always be “easier”, but it will be richer.
-I believe that when we facilitate learning we are “guides” in supporting participants’ learning.
-I believe that making time for thinking and reflection is an important part of both teaching and learning.
-And I’m sure I believe many more things but these are just some of them!
+We believe that learners learn better when their learning is interesting and related to things they already know.
+We believe that people learn better together; it may not always be “easier”, but it will be richer.
+We believe that when we facilitate learning we are “guides” in supporting participants’ learning.
+We believe that making time for thinking and reflection is an important part of both teaching and learning.
+These are just some of the things we believe.

 What geographical location do you do work in?